-- The form is long and detailed so take your time to complete it, and remember that you don't have to complete it all in one go. - List all of the help your child needs before completing the claim form. - If you are not sure about how much help your child needs, or how long things take, keep a diary for a week or so to give you an idea. - Say how often your child needs help, rather than how often they get help. - This can be hard to do, but try to concentrate on the difficulties your child has and the extra support they need compared to other children of the same age. - Try to use examples to describe your child's needs where possible don't just rely on the tick boxes. - Remember that the person who is looking at the form will not know your child and may not know anything about the condition. - There is a page on the claim form called 'Statement from someone who knows the child' and if there is a professional (ie a school teacher, GP, therapist etc) who could write knowledgeably about your child, put their details on this page (if not you can fill it in yourself). - If you put down the details of a professional, make sure the person is relevant.
-For example, if your child's needs are mainly night-time needs, there may be little point asking the school for details of their condition. - If you give details of more than one professional on the form, make it clear which one knows your child the best.
+- The form is long and detailed so take your time to complete it, and remember that you don't have to complete it all in one go. - List all of the help your child needs before completing the claim form. - If you are not sure about how much help your child needs, or how long things take, keep a diary for a week or so to give you an idea. - > Say how often your child needs help, rather than how often they get help. - ➤ This can be hard to do, but try to concentrate on the difficulties your child has and the extra support they need compared to other children of the same age. - Try to use examples to describe your child's needs where possible don't just rely on the tick boxes. - Remember that the person who is looking at the form will not know your child and may not know anything about the condition. - There is a page on the claim form called 'Statement from someone who knows the child' and if there is a professional (ie a school teacher, GP, therapist etc) who could write knowledgeably about your child, put their details on this page (if not you can fill it in yourself).